Raúl Soldi: Awards

 During his lifetime, Soldi received numerous awards, including:

 1933: First Prize at the Conjuntoen XIX the Hall Watercolorists of Buenos Aires and a Silver Medal in the International Exposition of San Francisco.

 1936: Gold Medal in the Hall Rosary, Santa Fe.

 1937: Prizes at the International Exhibition of Paris and the XXIVth Hall Watercolorists of Buenos Aires.

 1942: Figures gains Third Prize in the National Hall.

 1943: Prizes in the Biennial of San Pabloy in the National Hall Artists Decorators (Gold medal Argentina).

 1944: Dancing Young Person gains the Sívori Prize granted by the National Hall.

 1947: First Prize in the National Hall.

 1948: First Prize of the Biennial of San Pablo.

 1949: Woman combing to her daughter gains the Great Prize of Honor in the National Hall.

 1952: The Palanza Prize of the National Academy of Beautiful Arts, of which he was member.

 1960: Mention of Honor in II the Biennial of Mexico.

 1985: Declared 'illustrious citizen' of the city of Buenos Aires, Argentina.

 Museums and exhibitions

 From 1930, Soldi's work was displayed in the National Hall Culture, and in diverse provincial Halls throughout Argentina.
 Internationally, his work was displayed in the International Expo of San Francisco (1933), International Exhibition of Paris (1937), in New York (1941–1943) and in exhibitions throughout Romania in 1970.

 In 1992, 210 of Soldi's works were displayed in The History of Argentina exhibition at the National Rooms of Culture, Argentina.
 Half million people attended the exhibition, setting a record for an Argentine artist.

-Raúl Soldi's work is represented in the main museums and art galleries of the world, including the Modern Museum of Art of New York (MOMA), Florence and the Gallery of Modern Art in Milan.
+Raúl Soldi's work is represented in the main museums and art galleries of the world, including the Museum of Modern Art of New York (MOMA), Florence and the Gallery of Modern Art in Milan.